Meet the winners!

 What happens at Canines for Clean Water photo shoots?

-Photo shoots will be scheduled for the month of May 2026, which tends to be warm with lots of greenery and flowers.
+Photo shoots are usually scheduled for the month of May, which tends to be warm with lots of greenery and flowers.
 They will generally be held between 8 a.m. to 6 p.m., Monday to Friday.
-There can be unexpected rain in May and a dark sky isn't great in the photos, so we keep an eye on the forecast and stay in touch to find the best time.

 We will ask for your help in picking a location where your dog will be comfortable and happy.
 That may be a yard, a favorite walk, or a park.
 We love creative ideas that no one has done before!